The Real Deal with Antioxidants: Herbal Remedies to Support Health

 Oregano

-Oregano and oregano oil is one of the most powerful antioxidants and antibacterial agents in the herbal kingdom.
-A little bit goes a long way with this plant!
-Oregano leaves are rich in volatile oils like thymol and carvacrol, which act as antioxidants in the body.
-Alcohol extracts of oregano and its essential oils contain the highest amount of these oils.
+Oregano and oregano oil are some of the most powerful antioxidants and antibacterial agents in the herbal kingdom.
+The leaves are rich in volatile oils like thymol and carvacrol, which act as antioxidants.
+Alcohol extracts of oregano and its essential oils contain the highest amounts of these compounds.

 Thyme

-The medicinal benefits of thyme come from its volatile oils found in high concentrations in thyme essential oil.
-One of the predominant compounds present is thymol, which is also the source of its antioxidant properties.
-Great for clearing the lungs, try adding a one or two drops of thyme essential oil to a diffuser for a cooling cleanse!
-Always remember not to consume essential oils, they are for smelling and for use in topicals and always dilute before use!
+Another culinary classic, thyme, is best incorporated into cooking rather than taken as an extract.
+Thyme has a high mineral content, making it a multifaceted addition to the kitchen.
+Its medicinal benefits come from volatile oils in high concentrations in thyme essential oil, with thymol being the predominant compound.
+Great for clearing the lungs, add one or two drops of thyme essential oil to a diffuser for a cooling cleanse.
+Remember, essential oils are for smelling and topical use only—always dilute before use!

 Japanese Knotweed

-In my opinion, introducing antioxidant rich plants and herbs into your life is a far better and safer alternative than taking a bunch of antioxidant supplements.
-Don't get me wrong, I appreciate a good multivitamin to help with the harder to find nutrients, but when it comes to the delicate balance of ROS and antioxidants in the body creating a balanced diet is key.
-Cooking feels like the easiest and most intentional way to incorporate antioxidants into your life in a safe way.
-If you take a step back and look at herbs as not just a way to season your food, but as a way to balance your health your cooking feels more intentional and wholesome.
+Incorporating antioxidant-rich plants and herbs into your life is a better and safer alternative than taking many antioxidant supplements.
+While a good multivitamin can help with hard-to-find nutrients, creating a balanced diet is key for maintaining the delicate balance of ROS and antioxidants.
+Cooking feels like the easiest and most intentional way to incorporate antioxidants into your life safely.
+By viewing herbs as not just seasonings but as ways to balance your health, cooking becomes more intentional and wholesome.

 References